imnltsa/ios15tether/README.md

 This guide is officially certified as **bootloop free** assuming you do everything correctly, don't ban me for something that's out of my hands!
 Remember, this is a ***tethered boot***, not a dualboot.
 All data on the device will be ***LOST*** as a restore takes place.

 This guide is assuming you set up your `$PATH` environment variable to contain a directory which you have access to and can place binaries into.
 Please edit `~/.bash_profile` or `~/.zshrc`, whichever exists, to add your working directory into `$PATH`.
-For example, you can add `export PATH="$PATH:/Users/myusername/Desktop/ios15tether"`.
+For example, you can add `export PATH="$PATH:/Users/myusername/Desktop/ios15tether"` (replace `/Users/myusername/Desktop/ios15tether` with your working directory; you can determine this by typing `pwd`).

 ## Table of Contents
 - [Requirements](#requirements)